 4 Gross Hygiene Facts

 If you carry a handbag or manbag (no judgement here!), you probably are a lot more worried about what’s inside the bag than outside.
 Mistake!
 Think about it.
 You put your handbag down on bathroom counters and floors, in public transport and other really dirty surfaces.
 A recent study has found that a woman’s handbag can carry more germs than the average toilet seat.
-So experts recommend that you regularly clean your handbag with antibacterial soap (providing the material allows for it).
+So experts recommend that you regularly clean your handbag with germ protection soap (providing the material allows for it)

 3. Toilet Germs: